durrantlab/subpex/README.md

 - backbone RMSD
 - Jaccard distance of pocket volumes (jd)

-We recommend using the composite RMSD progress coordinate.
+We highly recommend using the composite RMSD progress coordinate.
+Use of other coordinates is not officially supported.

 ## SubPEx use